sara-nl/sdrdocs/source/pages/rest-api/reference.rst

 Submit draft deposit for publication
 ______________________

 This action marks the draft deposit as complete and submits it for publication.
-Currently Data Repository automatically publishes all the submitted drafts.
 Please be advised that publishing the draft will make its files immutable.

-A draft deposit is submitted for publication if a special metadata field, called 'publication_state' is set to 'submitted'.
-This field can be set using the metadata update request described above.

-Depending on the community specification, other fields could be required in order to successfully publish a deposit.
+Depending on the community and collection attached metadata schemas, specific metadata fields could be required in order to successfully publish a deposit.
 In case one of the required fields is missing the request fails and an error message is returned with further details.

 - HTTP method: ``POST``